stauffer10/OSU-class-search/README.md

 ## Author

-This project was created entirely by Naohito Muraoka by using ruby on rails with HTML, CSS, Javascript.
-I am looking for other developer to work both for improving this projects and for working with another projects using Ruby on Rails.
+This project was started entirely by Naohito Muraoka, and was later augmented with contributions from Nathan Stauffer and Greg Doolittle.
+The site uses Ruby on Rails with HTML, CSS, Javascript.
+We are looking for other developers to work to improve this project, as well as other projects using Ruby on Rails.